yunchliu/yunchliu.github.io/index.md

 ---

 <!--
-  This style block defines the A4 page effect.
+  This style block defines the A4 page effect and the title styling.
 -->
 <style>
   /* Define the styles for our A4 page container */ .a4-page {
-    width: 26cm;
+    width: 21cm;
     min-height: 29.7cm;
     padding: 2cm;
     margin: 2em auto;
     background: white;
     box-shadow: 0 0 10px rgba(0, 0, 0, 0.1);
     box-sizing: border-box;
+  }

+  /* NEW: Style for all h2 titles inside the A4 page */
+  .a4-page h2 {
+    /* Creates the line directly under the text */
+    border-bottom: 1px solid #ccc;

+    /* Adds a little space between the text and the line */
+    padding-bottom: 0.3em;

+    /* Adjusts the space below the line and the content that follows */
+    margin-bottom: 0.8em;
   }

   /* Responsive design for small screens */